emrachid/widgets-spa-server/README.md

 # APIs

 The APIs require a token for authentication.
 It is hard coded on code for testing purpose.
-The token is "access_token_secret" and it must be passed in the header of the http request as following: "Authorization: access_token_secret" (see example below).
+The token is `access_token_secret` and it must be passed in the header of the http request as following: `"Authorization: access_token_secret"` (see example below).
 Besides, the APIs return and expect to receive JSON-encoded data.

 ## Description